choiIsabelle/ehotel-management/README.md

    `npm run dev`

 4) Open `localhost:3000` in your broswer.
 You may interact with the website from here.
-5) To terminate the website session, press `Cntrl+C` in the terminal running the website.
+5) To terminate the website session, press `Ctrl+C` in the terminal running the website.